 What is the process in peer-to-peer lending?

-The customer applies for a loan on the website of the selected platform.
-The platform determines his/hers “credit rating” and its solvency.
-If approved, the platform sett ups the conditions, including the interest rate.
-The platform presents the borrower’s profile to potential investors whose requirements are covered by the borrower.
-An investor or group of investors agree to provide all or part of the amount requested by the borrower.
+The customer applies for a loan on the website of the selected portal.
+The portal determines his/hers “credit rating” and its solvency.
+If approved, the portal sett ups the conditions, including the expected annual return rate.
+The portal presents the borrower’s profile to potential users whose requirements are covered by the borrower.
+An user or group of users agree to provide all or part of the amount requested by the borrower.
 A third party, a partner bank, effectively issues the actual amount and supplied to the borrower, which removes the legal obstacles associated with mandatory provisioning requirements.

-Investors give the platform funds to buy it from the bank.
-The borrower pays to the platform the due amounts, which are returned to the investors respectively.
-It should be clear that P2P lending platforms are only intermediaries in linking the interests of creditors and borrowers.
-They do not carry any risk associated with bad credit and thus manage to maintain low operating costs and therefore provide more favorable interest rates.
+Users give the portal funds to buy it from the bank.
+The borrower pays to the portal the due amounts, which are returned to the users respectively.
+It should be clear that P2P lending portals are only intermediaries in linking the expected annual returns of creditors and borrowers.
+They do not carry any risk associated with bad credit and thus manage to maintain low operating costs and therefore provide more favorable expected annual return rates.